What Is a Karmic Soulmate—and Can Karmic Relationships Last?

 What is a karmic soulmate?

-The term "karmic soulmate" dates back to ancient Hindu and Buddhist scriptures, where it's described as a spiritual connection to help you break negative cycles from your past lifetime, release karma and allow yourself to grow, noted Sidhharrth S. Kumaar, a numerologist and relationship coach based in Delhi, India.
+The term "karmic soulmate" dates back to ancient Hindu and Buddhist scriptures.
+It's described as a spiritual connection to help you break negative cycles from your past lifetime, release karma and allow yourself to grow, according to Sidhharrth S. Kumaar, a numerologist and relationship coach based in Delhi, India.

 "Buddhism believes we have been born and reborn, and have karmic ties with everyone," explained Irene Abbou, a trained couples therapist in Los Angeles.
 "Hinduism believes the purpose of karmic soul connections is to teach us lessons to enable higher spiritual awareness.
 This is done by experiencing painful relationships.
 Only then can we reach our highest potential and accept that one can never achieve true happiness through romantic partners."